Healing is Possible!Sep 28, 2017

 Image used with permission from the Postural Restoration Institute® © 2016.
 PRI Integration for Fitness and Movement Course Manual, www.posturalrestoration.com.

-Keep reading . . .
+Now, if you're interested, keep reading . . .
 Download the entire chapter.

 - Postural Restoration Institute (PRI)®, (2015).
 PRI Integration for Fitness and Movement Manual: Restoring Tri-Planar Performance Through Respiration and Alternating Reciprocal Activity.
 Lincoln, NE: Postural Restoration Institute (PRI)®.